Nvidia Stock Price Prediction 2026, 2027, 2028, 2029-2030 - XS

 Key Takeaways

-• Nvidia’s upside stems from its unrivaled dominance in AI chips and software, positioning it as the backbone of global AI infrastructure growth.
+• NVIDIA’s upside stems from its unrivaled dominance in AI chips and software, positioning it as the backbone of global AI infrastructure growth.
 Strong data center demand and software monetization continue to fuel the bullish long-term narrative.

-• Analysts expect steady expansion ahead, with the consensus projection for the year ahead above $215 per share.
+• Analysts expect steady expansion ahead, with the consensus projection for the year ahead above $299 per share.

 • Yet its valuation remains a key vulnerability, with multiples far exceeding industry norms.
 Any slowdown in AI spending or earnings delivery could trigger sharp multiple compression.